-4 If the modification has an impact on Article 18 T&Cs, it will need to follow the process set out in Article 18 of the Electricity Balancing Regulation (EBR - EU Regulation 2017/2195) - the main aspect of this is that the modification will need to be consulted on for 1 month in the Code Administrator Consultation phase.
+3 If the modification has an impact on Article 18 T&Cs, it will need to follow the process set out in Article 18 of the Electricity Balancing Regulation (EBR - EU Regulation 2017/2195) - the main aspect of this is that the modification will need to be consulted on for 1 month in the Code Administrator Consultation phase.
 N.B.
 This will also satisfy the requirements of the NCER process.

-This modification is linked to CMP308 as mentioned above.
+These modifications are linked to CMP308 as mentioned above.
 To ensure the interactions are considered it is recommended that the legal text is considered creating a holistic legal text solution.
-This modification interacts with CMP362 which will update any required new and amended definitions into CUSC Section 11.